Raymond James Boosts Starwood Property Trust (NYSE:STWD) Price Target to $26.00

-Starwood Property Trust (NYSE:STWD) had its target price hoisted by research analysts at Raymond James from $21.00 to $26.00 in a research report issued to clients and investors on Friday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the real estate investment trust’s stock.
-Raymond James’ price objective points to a potential upside of 14.49% from the company’s previous close.
+Starwood Property Trust (NYSE:STWD) had its price target raised by analysts at Raymond James from $21.00 to $26.00 in a research report issued on Thursday, Benzinga reports.
+The firm presently has an “outperform” rating on the real estate investment trust’s stock.
+Raymond James’ target price would suggest a potential upside of 12.90% from the company’s current price.

-Several other equities analysts have also recently weighed in on STWD.
-JPMorgan Chase & Co. reiterated an “overweight” rating and issued a $22.00 price objective (up previously from $21.00) on shares of Starwood Property Trust in a research note on Friday.
-Zacks Investment Research downgraded shares of Starwood Property Trust from a “buy” rating to a “hold” rating in a research report on Wednesday, January 6th.
-Wolfe Research initiated coverage on Starwood Property Trust in a report on Friday, November 6th.
+A number of other research firms have also weighed in on STWD.
+Wolfe Research initiated coverage on shares of Starwood Property Trust in a research note on Friday, November 6th.
 They issued a “market perform” rating on the stock.
-Finally, BTIG Research initiated coverage on Starwood Property Trust in a report on Tuesday, February 2nd.
-They set a “buy” rating and a $21.00 price target for the company.
-Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-Starwood Property Trust presently has an average rating of “Buy” and a consensus price target of $19.71.
+BTIG Research began coverage on shares of Starwood Property Trust in a research note on Tuesday, February 2nd.
+They issued a “buy” rating and a $21.00 target price for the company.
+JPMorgan Chase & Co. lifted their target price on shares of Starwood Property Trust from $21.00 to $22.00 and gave the stock an “overweight” rating in a research note on Friday, February 26th.
+Finally, Zacks Investment Research downgraded shares of Starwood Property Trust from a “buy” rating to a “hold” rating in a research note on Wednesday, January 6th.
+Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $19.71.

 About Starwood Property Trust